Michelle Obama Opens Up About Miscarriage and IVF

 Michelle Obama, the woman who served alongside husband Barack Obama as America's first family for two terms, has long been a beloved and relatable figure in the country.
 In her upcoming book, Becoming, however, the mother of two shed light on some personal battles she long kept out of the public spotlight.

-Among those struggles were her and Barack's challenges starting a family.
+Among those struggles was her and Barack's challenge to start a family.
 As ABC News anchor Robin Roberts reported on Friday, Michelle had gotten pregnant and then suffered a miscarriage.

 "I felt lost and alone and I felt like I failed because I didn't know how common miscarriages were because we don't talk about them," Obama said in the exclusive interview with Roberts.
 "We sit in our own pain, thinking that somehow we're broken."